pethin/email-svc/README.md

 This service provides a worker that sends emails via Cloudflare's integration with MailChannels.
-This allows your other workers (local and deployed) or external services to send emails.
+This allows your other workers (local and deployed) or external services to send emails via HTTP.

 Getting Started
 ---------------